 Healthcare.
 Education.
 Child Care.
 Community Services.
 Arts & Culture.
 Sports.
 Non-Profit Organizations.

-For this 2025-2026 project, our goal is to gather insight from frontline staff on staff retention, attraction, and development via:
+For this 2025-2026 project, our goal is to gather insight from workers on staff retention, attraction, and development via:

 In March 2025, we released workforce reports on local composition, engagement, and demand in: